Franco's Baptism! ( Franco- far right) |

 The Wizard of OZ, Sister Oswald

 Me sending my comp home, when you complete you mission, you "die."
+It's a mish thing.

 The Master Healer by Carole M. Stephens